 Prolapse.
 I see this one a lot.
 OMG Dr. Angela, I feel this bulge/lump/ball “down there”.
 There’s something falling out of me.
 Classic lines.
 Prolapse can be any number of things….It can be your uterus, or the walls of your vagina falling out.
 Not to fear.
 Tell all and show all.
 We’ll get to the bottom of it.
 The biggest thing I initially tell women suffering with prolapse is that it doesn’t and won’t kill you.
 Once diagnosed, there are numerous options; both surgical and non-surgical.

 Painful sex.
 NEWSFLASH, sex is not supposed to hurt.
 It should feel good!
 If sex is painful, “LETS TALK ABOUT SEX LADIES.”(shout out to Salt n’ Pepa).
 There are many reasons sex might be painful.
 Vaginal atrophy, which is the result of menopause and what decreased estrogen in the vagina looks and feels like.
+Every female goes through this, pornstars and even women you could find when searching through something like this list of escort Frankfurt based options.
+So there can be a way to reverse some impacts of vaginal atrophy.
 Inadequate lubrication(shout out to my partners @Astroglide who make a number of lubes to address such issues).
 Infections, disease processes such as endometriosis, etc., could also be culprits.
 Point is, let me/us(friendly obgyns) help you get to the bottom of it so you can start having mind blowing sex again.

 Pregnancy Loss.
 Whether the loss is elective; i.e., a choice not to proceed with a pregnancy, or a spontaneous loss, this is an extremely sensitive topic and rightly so.
 The inquiries during an “intake” are not to pass judgement, but to determine appropriate management.
 In someone with a history of multiple terminations, if there were to be subsequent pregnancies, consideration may be given to serial cervical length measurements early on during the pregnancy as women with a history of procedures involving the cervix are at an increased risk for things such as cervical incompetence.
 On the flip side, for women with a history of unexplained miscarriages, a more thorough work up may be in order to determine why and hopefully prevent future loss.